1995parham/no-sanction/README.md

 ## Browser and Bookmarks
 Firefox is awesome 💃

+## Repositories
+Github is an awesome place to code, share and review them.
+It has support Iran without any problem right now.

 ## Container Registry
 Github container registry is faster, free and respects nationalities.